nbabenko/matrix_synapse_deployment/README.md

 ## Backup & Restore

 ### Backup
 Backups are handled automatically via a cron job.
-The `backup_matrix.sh` script runs nightly at 2:00 AM CET and uploads backups to the configured AWS S3 bucket.
+The `backup_matrix.sh` script runs nightly at 1:00 AM UTC and uploads backups to the configured AWS S3 bucket.

 To run the backup manually:
 ```bash